dishaaggarwal26/Eco-friendly-products-find-website/README.md

 5. Open a pull request

-📬 Contact
+## 📬 Contact
-Author: Disha Aggarwal (she/her)
+- Author: Disha Aggarwal (she/her)

-Location: New Delhi, India
+- Location: New Delhi, India

-Email: [aggarwaldisha26@gmail.com]
+- Email: [aggarwaldisha26@gmail.com]

-🌎 License
+## 🌎 License
 This project is licensed under the MIT License.

-⭐ Acknowledgments
+## ⭐ Acknowledgments
-Inspiration from eco-friendly living communities
+- Inspiration from eco-friendly living communities

-Open-source design resources
+- Open-source design resources

-Anyone who contributes to making the world a more sustainable place!
+- Anyone who contributes to making the world a more sustainable place!

-💚 Thank you for checking

 💚 Thank you for checking out this project!
 Let's build a better and greener world together. 🌿